ireade/gulp-email-workflow/README.md

 ```

-### Creating Emails using Templates
+### Creating emails from templates

 To create an email based off a template file, create a new file in the `src/emails/` directory.

-To use a template file, use the folloing syntax -
+To use a template file, use the following syntax -

 ```
 {% include "partials/PARTIAL_FILE_NAME.nunjucks" %}